jupyter/enhancement-proposals/jupyter-kernel-gateway-incorporation/jupyter-kernel-gateway-incorporation.md

 ### Current Features

 The ["What It Gives You" section of the project README](https://github.com/jupyter-incubator/kernel_gateway#what-it-gives-you) details the currently implemented features.
+The [jupyter-incubator/kernel_gateway_demos](https://github.com/jupyter-incubator/kernel_gateway_demos) repository contains many runnable examples.

 ### Criteria for Incorporation